jonnonz1/nz-statute-book/acts/public/1989/corporations-investigation-and-management-act-1989.md

 ### 4 Application of Act
 This Act applies to any corporation—
-  (a) that is, or may be, operating fraudulently or recklessly; or (b) to which it is desirable that this Act should apply—if those members or creditors or beneficiaries or the public interest cannot be adequately protected under the Companies Act 1955 or the Companies Act 1993 or in any other lawful way.
+  (a) that is, or may be, operating fraudulently or recklessly; or (b) to which it is desirable that this Act should apply—if those members or creditors or beneficiaries or the public interest cannot be adequately protected under the Companies Act 1993 or in any other lawful way.
     (i) for the purpose of preserving the interests of the corporation's members or creditors; or (ii) for the purpose of protecting any beneficiary under any trust administered by the corporation; or (iii) for any other reason in the public interest,—